SilentCipher-Star/CSE-4402-PROJECT/README.md

-# 🐦 Bird Adventure
+# 🐦 Avian: The silent Groove

-A top-down 2D adventure game built with **Phaser.js** (frontend) and **Spring Boot** (backend).
+A top-down 2D conservation adventure built with **Phaser.js** (frontend) and **Spring Boot** (backend).
-Choose your bird, explore a dense forest world, collect eggs, evolve into an overpowered bird, defeat monsters with unique weapons, and escape through the portal!
+Choose your bird, journey through three biomes — forest, frozen tundra, and the deep ocean — rescue stolen saplings and trapped wildlife, evolve into an overpowered bird, defeat hunters, and escape through the portal!

 ---

 ## 🎮 Story

-Deep in the forest, the birds lived peacefully — their eggs were their most precious treasure.
+Deep in the forest, the birds lived peacefully — the saplings were their most precious treasure.
-One stormy night, shadowy monsters crept through the forest and stole every last egg.
+One stormy night, shadowy hunters crept through the forest and stole every last sapling, leaving traps and caged animals in their wake.
-But the monsters were careless.
-They left behind broken shells, footprints, and glowing feathers.
-And so the brave bird set out alone into the deep dark forest.
+And so the brave bird set out alone — from the forest, across the tundra, and down into the abyss.
-**Find the eggs.
-Defeat the monsters.
+**Find the saplings.
+Free the animals.
 Bring them home.**

 ---

 ## 🕹️ How to Play

-- **WASD** — Move your bird through the forest
+- **WASD / Arrow Keys** — Move your bird
-- **SPACE** — Attack with your current weapon
+- **SPACE** — Attack with your current weapon (sonar pulse in Level 3)
+- **E** — Interact: rescue caged / trapped animals, cut fishing nets, light campfires
+- **H** — Revive a heart at a Heart Shrine (-100 score)
+- **ESC** — Pause menu (resume / play again / main menu)
-- **Walk over weapons** — Pick them up automatically
+- **Walk over pickups** — Collect weapons, shields, and saplings automatically
-- **Collect eggs** — Earn points and evolve your bird
-- **Reach the glowing portal** — Escape to complete the level
+- **Reach the glowing portal** — Complete the level
-- **Avoid monsters** — They patrol and chase you on sight

 ---